SiteGround vs HostGator: no need to overpay for hosting

 Can I choose my server location with HostGator or SiteGround?

 You can choose server location with SiteGround but not with HostGator.
-Options include the US, the UK, the Netherlands, Australia, and Singapore.
+Options include the US, the UK, Spain, the Netherlands, Germany, France, Australia, and Singapore.
 Be mindful about the choice during the purchase, as changing the location costs around $30.